Panini (song): Music video

 Mike Diva directed the music video for "Panini" starring Skai Jackson.
 It premiered on September 5, 2019.
 The video features her trying to outrun Lil Nas X and choreographed robots in a futuristic Tokyo setting.
 It makes use of several lights, holograms and advertisements; along with floating billboards and flying cars.

 Stereogum's Tom Breihan compared the visuals to the 1982 film Blade Runner, interpreting them as "a sort of parody of what it's like to have a song that's suddenly inescapable, and for what it's like when other people have to deal with that omnipresence".
 Kristin Corry of Vice similarly wrote that the video could be taken metaphorically, "because his presence in it is similar to the mega-success of the ubiquitous 'Old Town Road' this summer".
 Writing for Vulture, Zoe Haylock praised the video by stating that its art department and visual effects team deserve "an Academy Award?
 Nobel Prize?".

-Remix/Alternate music video
+Remix and alternate music video

-About a week after the "Panini" music video, the DaBaby remix of "Panini" with an animated unofficial video on Lil Nas X's YouTube channel was released on September 13, 2019, with characters from the Cartoon Network animated series, Chowder due to the fact that a character from Chowder has the name of "Panini".
+About a week after the "Panini" music video, the DaBaby remix of "Panini" with an animated unofficial video on Lil Nas X's YouTube channel was released on September 13, 2019, with characters from the Cartoon Network animated series, Chowder, due to the fact that a character from Chowder has the name of "Panini".
 The animated music video was animated and directed by Emonee Larussa, and also co-animated by Joey Prosser, Chaz Bottoms, and Fifthpower.
-C. H. Greenblatt, the creator of Chowder was not involved in the production of the music video, though he praised it on his Tumblr blog.
+C. H. Greenblatt, the creator of Chowder, was not involved in the production of the music video, although he praised it on his Tumblr blog.
+The song would hit number 14 on the New Zealand Hot Singles chart alongside the original version of the song.